amorphic/amorphic.github.io/james_stewart_cv.md

 #James Anthony Stewart

-> [jstewart101@gmail.com][email] | [jimter.net][jimternet] | +61 (0) 4666 53513
+> [james@amorphitec.io][email] | [jimter.net][jimternet] | +61 (0) 4666 53513

-> DevOps Engineer with over a decade of experience in Operations and an increasing focus on Software Development.
-Maker and Open Source proponent/contributor with a passion for technology.
+> Information Technology Engineer with over a decade of experience in Operations and an increasing focus on Software Design and Development.
+Maker and Open Source proponent/contributor with a life-long passion for technology.
-> Specialising in Linux, Python, Orchestration and Monitoring.
+> Specialising in Linux, Python, IoT, 3D Printing and Monitoring.

 ##Employment